-A maximum length to maturity for an investment in any ABS is five (5) years from the date of settlement.
+A maximum length to maturity for an investment in any ABS is five (5) years from the date of purchase.

 The maturity of asset-backed securities shall be considered the date corresponding to its average life.
 This date reflects the point at which an investor will have received back half of the original principal (face) amount.
 The average life may be different from the stated legal maturity included in a security's description.
-5. Rating Requirements

-ABS shall be AA rated or better by Standard & Poor's, or the equivalent by another rating agency.
+ABS shall be AAA rated or better by Standard & Poor's, or the equivalent by another rating agency.